onap/integration/docs/docs_vFW_CNF_CDS.rst

 Instantiation Overview
 ----------------------

 .. note:: Since Guilin release use case is equipped with automated method **<AUTOMATED>** with python scripts to replace Postman method **<MANUAL>** used in Frankfurt.
-Nevertheless, Postman collection is good to understand the entire process but should be used **separably** with automation scripts. **For the entire process use only scripts or only Postman collection**.
+Nevertheless, Postman collection is good to understand the entire process.
+If a user selects to follow Postman collection, then automation scripts **must not** be used. **For the entire process use only scripts or only Postman collection**.
 Both options are described in the further steps of this instruction.

 The figure below shows all the interactions that take place during vFW CNF instantiation.
 It's not describing flow of actions (ordered steps) but rather component dependencies.